soroor-mon/django-first-project/README.txt

 this project contains a simple app called "Task Manager".
 	* task manager is a system to define task for a project. edit and delete tasks by the owner.
-	* each loged in user can add tasks to the project by their own username and add a status to it.
+	* each logged in user can add tasks to the project by their own username and add a status to it.
 	* each user can edit and delete tasks that owns.
 	* each user only can view tasks details that doesn't own, without any permission to edit delete.